Wolfgang Hildesheimer

-Wolfgang Hildesheimer (9 December 1916 – 21 August 1991) was a German author who incorporated the Theatre of the Absurd.
+Wolfgang Hildesheimer (9 December 1916 – 21 August 1991) was a German author.
 He originally trained as an artist, before turning to writing.

 Biography

-Hildesheimer was born of Jewish parents in Hamburg.
-His grandfather was Azriel Hildesheimer, the moderniser of Orthodox Judaism in Germany.
+Hildesheimer was born of Jewish parents, chemist Arnold Hildesheimer (1885–1955) and Hanna Goldschmidt (1888–1962), in Hamburg.
+His great-grandfather was Azriel Hildesheimer, the moderniser of Orthodox Judaism in Germany.
 He was educated at the Humanistisches Gymnasium in Mannheim (Karl-Friedrich-Gymnasium) from 1926 to 1930.
 He then attended Odenwaldschule until 1933, when he left Germany.
 He was then educated at Frensham Heights School in Surrey, England.
-He studied carpentry in Mandatory Palestine, where his parents had emigrated, and underwent psychoanalysis in Jerusalem.
+He studied carpentry in Mandatory Palestine, where his parents had emigrated.
 He studied painting and stage building in London.

 In 1946 he worked as a translator and clerk at the Nuremberg trials.
 Afterward, he worked as a writer and was a member of Group 47.
 In 1980, he gave the inaugural address at the Salzburg Festival, "Was sagt Musik aus?"
-(What does music say?).
+[What does music say?].
 In addition to writing, Hildesheimer created collages which he collected in several volumes (the first Endlich allein, 1984), an activity he shared with other late-20th century writers Peter Weiss and Ror Wolf.
 The municipality of Poschiavo in Switzerland made Hildesheimer an honorary citizen in 1982; he died there in 1991.